Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 Give Hypothesis the types of inputs you are expecting using the _@given_ decorator and it will automatically generate examples using the _strategies_ module.
 It will then use these examples to test and report the minimal failing inputs (if any).

 Hypothesis is able to come up with interesting inputs using a combination of smart generation, guiding metrics, and feedback loops.
-For example, the built-in stategies like `integers()` have default behaviors tuned for common useful values.
+For example, the built-in strategies like `floats()` have default behaviors tuned for common useful values.
 That is, while some inputs are random, it also tries to choose cases that commonly cause errors (like 0 or NaN).
 Hypothesis is _adversarial_ in the way it chooses inputs to test against your function.

 Hypothesis comes with built-in strategy functions for common Python data types.
 In the example above, we accessed integers using `st.integers()`, but Hypothesis also gives you access to `floats()`, `booleans()`, `fractions()`, `dictionaries()`, and many more.